jcbritobr/linux_power_opt/README.md

-# Linux power optimization tutorial for Nvidia and Ubuntu based distribuitions
+# Linux power optimization tutorial for Nvidia, Intel and Ubuntu based distributions

 Optimizing power consumption for Linux/Unix system is not an easy tasks.
 We had very few contents about this theme, and few people available to discuss that.
 This tutorial is intended for users of nvidia/ubuntu based laptops.